rails/rails/guides/source/migrations.md

 ### Creating a Table

-Migration method +create_table+ will be one of your workhorses.
+Migration method `create_table` will be one of your workhorses.
 A typical use would be

 ```ruby